 - Healing Trauma and Loss Through Play Therapy (25 contact hours)

-In this workshop, you will gain an understanding of how trauma, grief and loss impacts children, how play therapy allows children to use the language of play to resolve issues that otherwise may impact development.
-We will explore the importance of fostering opportunities for verbal and nonverbal ways of expressing trauma, grief and loss.
-Through directive, nondirective, expressive arts, and sand tray based activities, you will learn how to offer children a safe and protected space in the playroom to work through their experiences.
-At the end of the workshop, you will feel more confident in using play therapy with children who have experienced trauma, grief and loss.
+In this workshop, you will gain an understanding of how trauma, grief, and loss impacts children, how play therapy allows children to use the language of play to resolve issues that otherwise may impact development.
+We will explore the importance of fostering opportunities for verbal and nonverbal ways of expressing trauma, grief, and loss.
+Through directive, nondirective, expressive arts, and sand tray based play therapy activities, you will learn how to offer children a safe and protected space in the playroom to work through their experiences.
+At the end of the play therapy workshop, you will feel more confident in using play therapy with children who have experienced trauma, grief, and loss.

 Additional workshops, 3-6 hours in length, are coming soon.
 Please sign up for the play therapy email interest list to keep up-to-date on the latest offerings.

 All workshop facilitators are Registered Play Therapist-Supervisors (RPT-S) with substantive relevant experience in the field.

 Tracy Whitaker is a founder of the VCU Play Therapy program and serves as the lead instructor.
 Previously she served as an assistant professor at VCU Health System Children’s Hospital Virginia Treatment Center for Children.
 She has over 17 years of clinical experience with children, adolescents, adults, and families.
 Tracy holds a Master of Social Work degree from Radford University and Bachelor’s of Science degree in Psychology from Guilford College.